d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/index.md

-grew especially wide when applied in this pretraining paradigm, and thus the ascendance of Transformers coincided with the ascendence of such large-scale pretrained models, now sometimes called "foundation models" :cite:`bommasani2021opportunities`.
+grew especially wide when applied in this pretraining paradigm, and thus the ascendance of Transformers coincided with the ascendence of such large-scale pretrained models, now sometimes called *foundation models* :cite:`bommasani2021opportunities`.

 In this chapter, we introduce attention models,